-Dr. David Cutting is a valued colleague who is reporting initial success rates of 79% using the bedwetting alarm in his pediatric office practice in Melbourne Australia.
-At six months, 73% continued to be dry and at 24 months, 64% continued dry.
+Dr. David Cutting is a valued colleague who is reporting success rates of 79% using the bedwetting alarm in his pediatric office practice in Melbourne, Australia.
 It is very rare that a busy practicing physician is able to systematically conduct follow up research and report on the results of his own treatments.
-He utilizes two continence nurses and his interventions are very elaborate and very, very supportive.

-This is a website by a mother who used the Clean Kid Manual.
-Have a look!
+Website by an Australian mother who used the Clean Kid Manual.

-Each year nearly 1.5 million Americans are being harmed by prescription drugs and this site is devoted to giving readers a variety of information on how certain drugs can be particularly dangerous.
-It is our goal to keep consumers informed about their prescription drugs and the devastating side effects which may occur.
-Our blog, which is updated daily, keeps our readers informed about new information and the latest drug facts for our viewers at Drugalert.org/news.
+Each year nearly 1.5 million Americans are being harmed by prescription drugs.
+This site is devoted to giving readers information on how certain drugs can be particularly dangerous.

-IFFGD, the International Foundation for Functional Gastrointestinal Disorders, is a nonprofit education and research organization founded in 1991.
-IFFGD addresses the issues surrounding life with gastrointestinal (GI) functional and motility disorders and increases the awareness about these disorders among the general public, researchers, and the clinical care community.
-This site refers to information and fact sheets, which can be purchased for learning about a variety of problems and interventions unique to the GI tract or certain portions or conditions thereof.
+IFFGD, the International Foundation for Functional Gastrointestinal Disorders, is a nonprofit education and research organization.
+IFFGD addresses the issues surrounding life with gastrointestinal (GI) functional and motility disorders, and increases the awareness about these disorders among the general public, researchers, and the clinical care community.

-This site allows ready access to primary scientific abstracts in the medical-related literature by search terms, authors, and cited authors.
-It allows for very convenient, comprehensive searches of the medical literature.
+Scientific abstracts in the medical-related literature by search terms, authors, and cited authors.
+It allows for very convenient, comprehensive searches of medical literature.

-While the majority of the cases of Encopresis are of the retentive or “outlet obstruction” variety.
-Some children pass normal, soft stools, but don’t do it when and where they are supposed to, which is the very definition of encopresis.
-The medical assessment is usually normal, and signs of constipation are noticeably absent.
-This link takes you to the original article entitled, “Treatment Guidelines for Primary Nonretentive Encopresis and Stool Toileting Refusal” in The American Family Physician.
-You will also find here the means for ordering a pamphlet on this problem.
-Our Soiling Solutions® approaches can often be effective for this form of encopresis because they regulate and form habits for urge recognition and voiding on a regular, preventative schedule.
-Many medical authorities are pessimistic about the successful treatment of this form of encopresis.
+While the majority of the cases of Encopresis are of the retentive or “outlet obstruction” variety, some children pass normal, soft stools, but don’t do it when and where they are supposed to.
+This link takes you to an article entitled, “Treatment Guidelines for Primary Nonretentive Encopresis and Stool Toileting Refusal” in The American Family Physician.
+Our Soiling Solutions® approaches can often be effective for this form of encopresis.

 A comprehensive information guide about sleep disorders.
 Descriptions, symptoms, causes, and treatments of various sleep disorders like sleep apnea, bedwetting, encopresis, insomnia, snoring, restless legs and narcolepsy.

-This site offers up-to-date information on Functional GI and Motility Disorders for both the professional and the patient, and provides information on the Center and its research, training, patient education and clinical treatment.
-The Co-directors of this Center are Douglas A Drossman, M.D. and William Whitehead, Ph.D., who have been very instrumental in the formation of the International Foundation of Functional Gastrointestinal Disorders (see link above) and arranging for its International Conferences on Encopresis and Enuresis.
+Up-to-date information on Functional GI and Motility Disorders for both the professional and the patient, and provides information on the Center and its research, training, patient education and clinical treatment.